Affiliate links on Android Authority may earn us a commission. Learn more.

 To help you through the process, we’ve created this handy how-to guide for getting back your disabled, hacked, or deleted Instagram account.
-Depending on your situation, account recovery could take a few days or a few weeks.
-Let’s get started!
+Account recovery could take a few days or a few weeks, depending on your situation.

 Why was my Instagram account disabled?

-There are a number of reasons why an Instagram account gets disabled, and often moderators will strike without any kind of warning.
+There are many reasons why an Instagram account gets disabled, and often moderators will strike without any warning.
 You will know that your account has been disabled because a pop-up message will inform you the next time you try to log in.

-The good news is that it isn’t too complicated to get back your Instagram account if it’s been disabled.
-It might take a few days, but that’s nothing compared to the months or years of photos in your account!
+The good news is that it isn’t too complicated to get back your Instagram account if it’s been disabled erroneously.
+It might take a few days, but that’s nothing compared to the months or years of photos in your account.

 How to get back a disabled Instagram account

 When you do get the dreaded disabled account message, the first thing the app prompts you to do is Learn More.
-This will more or less guide you through the process to get back your disabled Instagram account, although there are a few other tricks that we’ll get to in a moment.
+This will more or less guide you through the process of getting back your disabled Instagram account, although there are a few other tricks that we’ll get to in a moment.

 Another place you can submit appeals is this official contact page.
-Simply fill in the required fields and click Send to have your case reviewed.
-Again, avoid apologizing as this implies you were at fault.
+Fill in the required fields and click Send to have your case reviewed.
+Again, avoid apologizing, as this implies you were at fault.
 You may be asked to send in a selfie as verification at some point in the process.

-You can repeat the appeal process as often as you like until you get a more lenient moderator.
+You can repeat the appeal process as often as you want until you get a more lenient moderator.
 Assuming you haven’t intentionally broken any major rules, it shouldn’t take more than a few days to get a response.
-Don’t be afraid to be persistent and eventually you might get lucky.
+Don’t be afraid to be persistent, and eventually, you might get lucky.